alecjacobson/computer-graphics-bounding-volume-hierarchy/README.md

 ### Ray-intersection queries

-See Section 12.3 of _Fundamentals of Comptuer Graphics (4th Edition)_.
+See Section 12.3 of _Fundamentals of Computer Graphics (4th Edition)_.

 ### Distance queries

-The recursive algorithm in _Fundamentals of Comptuer Graphics (4th Edition)_ for ray-AABBTree-intersection is essentially performing a [depth first search](https://en.wikipedia.org/wiki/Depth-first_search).
+The recursive algorithm in _Fundamentals of Computer Graphics (4th Edition)_ for ray-AABBTree-intersection is essentially performing a [depth first search](https://en.wikipedia.org/wiki/Depth-first_search).
 The search usually doesn't have to visit the entire tree because most boxes are not hit by the